srusher/Align-ID/README.md

 ## Summary

-**Align-ID** is a bioinformatics workflow designed to generate taxonomic profiles for environmental samples derived from Oxford Nanopore and Illumia sequencing data.
+**Align-ID** is a bioinformatics workflow designed to generate taxonomic profiles from environmental samples sequenced by Oxford Nanopore and Illumia instruments using a competative alignment approach.
 This workflow houses two separate analysis pipelines for long read and short read data sets:

 **Long Read ID**
 1. _OPTIONAL_: Subsampling ([`BBMap`](https://github.com/BioInfoTools/BBMap))